-- Footprints of permanent Project features and temporarily impacted areas, such as staging areas, access routes, and high fire risk zones targeted for vegetation treatment or removal. - Land use changes that would reduce open space or agricultural land uses and increase residential or other land use involving increased development. - Area and plans for any proposed buildings/structures, ground disturbing activities, fencing, paving, stationary machinery, landscaping, vegetation treatment for fuel reduction, floodwalls or levees, and stormwater systems. - Operational features of the Project, including level of anticipated human presence (describe seasonal or daily peaks in activity, if relevant), artificial lighting/light reflection, noise, traffic generation, and other features. - Construction schedule, activities, equipment, and crew sizes.
+- Footprints of permanent Project features and temporarily impacted areas, such as staging areas and access routes. - Land use changes that would reduce open space or agricultural land uses and increase residential or other land use involving increased development. - Area and plans for any proposed buildings/structures, ground disturbing activities, fencing, paving, stationary machinery, landscaping, floodwalls or levees, and stormwater systems. - Operational features of the Project, including level of anticipated human presence (describe seasonal or daily peaks in activity, if relevant), artificial lighting/light reflection, noise, traffic generation, and other features. - Construction schedule, activities, equipment, and crew sizes.